swilliams11/edgemicro-decorator/README.md

 ```

 ### Create a Procfile
 Alternative approach to updating the manifest.
+Skip this step and use the Manifest approach above.
 ```
 cd gs-rest-service/complete